onlyquake/xonotic-wiki/Repository_Access.md

     ./all update  # pull and prune
     ./all compile -r  # recompile what changed

-**Note:** The compiled binary will have a faint watermark with the git revision.
-To remove it completely put `set menu_watermark ""` into your `autoexec.cfg`.

 **Note:** If you intend to play on public servers, you should probably also enable the nexcompat repo to download additional textures that are used on some older unofficial maps.
 Use `touch data/xonotic-nexcompat.pk3dir.yes` and `./all update`.
 For mappers: these textures should NOT be used on new maps.

 ***